drdn/slides/PITCHME.md

 <h2>@css[text-black](Who's doing what?)</h2>
 @snapend

-Note: One approach is to take a look at what various institutes and companies are currently doing in regard to design work (*even if they are at other Universities or in the public sector*)
+Note: One approach is to answering this question is to take a look at what various institutes and companies are currently doing in regard to design work (*even if they are at other Universities or in the public sector*) Ask yourself: Who is doing work in *x*?
+What things are related to *y*?

 ---